-Becoming A Tattoo Artist - Everything You Need To Know
+Becoming A Tattoo Artist

 Being a tattoo artist isn’t the most glamorous job and very few people earn an extravagant paycheck from it.
-But it’s still one of the more reliable and profitable ways to earn a living as an artist.
+Yet it’s still one of the more reliable and profitable ways to earn a living as an artist.

-And it’s more than just the money.
+Still, it’s more than just the money.
 Most people who want to become tattoo artists do so because they feel it’s their calling.
 They’re drawn to the idea of being the person who helps give people the look they want or help them permanently commemorate something important.

 If that sounds like you, you’ve probably wondered what steps you have to take and what hoops you have to jump through to become a professional tattoo artist.
 We’ve compiled all that information here so you can get all the answers you’re looking for.